 pdf Generic Deer Stalking Risk Assessment Guidance and Template (377 KB) (fillable pdf form)

 A Site-Specific Risk Assessment including guidance on how to complete it

 pdf Site Specific Deer Stalking Risk Assessment Guidance (227 KB)

-document Site Specific Deer Stalking Risk Assessment Template (241 KB)
+pdf Site Specific Deer Stalking Risk Assessment Template (263 KB) (fillable pdf form)

 Deer guidance produced by the High Weald AONB Partnership on behalf of the Upper Rother and Dudwell Farm Cluster, with support from the Woodland Trust.